-Whenever a fast-growing business is growing a hundred percent year after year, that very same percentage for a five-person company could mean adding 50 or 100 for a bigger company.
-Hiring a single rockstar employee is already a challenging endeavor on its own but to make it a hundred rockstars, that gets way more complicated.
+Whenever a fast-growing business grows a hundred percent year after year, the same percentage for a five-person company could mean adding 50 or 100 for a bigger company.
+Hiring a single rockstar employee is already a challenging endeavor on its own, but making it a hundred rockstars gets way more complicated.

 The reality is that not every business is ready for growth.

-At first, you would be growing at a certain pace until this pace is going to incrementally get faster and faster over time.
+At first, you would be growing at a certain pace until this pace will incrementally get faster and faster over time.
 Note that scaling from five to ten people is different from scaling from 50 to 100.
-It differs from one industry to another especially when you factor in the size of the company.
+It differs from industry to industry, especially when you factor in the company’s size.

 Although growing a business stems from an increase in revenue, this also entails the need for a reliable way to have additional resources and be able to serve customers and build partnerships—all while making sure that an effective brand awareness strategy is in place for your company, particularly for your employer brand.

 A strong employer brand helps you overcome the obstacle in scaling your business using the right processes introduced by the right kind of leadership levels within your organization.

 It will also help you sustain the growth of your business by gaining trust, landing new partnerships, and by getting the right people to help you scale even more.

 Suffice to say, scaling happens swiftly and smoothly through employer branding.